OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Experiments

-\textbf{Benchmarks. } As OmniAD serves as a unified anomaly detection and understanding method, we conduct a comprehensive performance evaluation for both tasks.
-In the anomaly understanding evaluation, we use MMAD \cite{jiang2024mmad} as the benchmark, which evaluates seven subtasks: Anomaly Discrimination, Defect Classification, Defect Localization, Defect Description, Defect Analysis, Object Classification, and Object Analysis through multiple-choice questions.
-For anomaly detection, we utilize four datasets: MVTec-AD \cite{bergmann2019mvtec}, VisA \cite{zou2022spot}, MVTec-LOCO \cite{bergmann2022beyond}, and GoodsAD \cite{zhang2024pku}.
-The first two are widely used, as they mainly contain textural anomalies, while the latter two were recently designed for evaluating structural and logical anomalies.
+As OmniAD is designed as a unified method for both anomaly detection and anomaly understanding, we evaluate it comprehensively on both tasks.
+For anomaly understanding, we adopt MMAD~\cite{jiang2024mmad}, which assesses seven subtasks through multiple-choice questions: Anomaly Discrimination, Defect Classification, Defect Localization, Defect Description, Defect Analysis, Object Classification, and Object Analysis.
+For anomaly detection, we evaluate on four representative benchmarks: MVTec-AD~\cite{bergmann2019mvtec}, VisA~\cite{zou2022spot}, MVTec-LOCO~\cite{bergmann2022beyond}, and GoodsAD~\cite{zhang2024pku}.
+MVTec-AD and VisA are widely used datasets that primarily emphasize textural anomalies, whereas MVTec-LOCO and GoodsAD place stronger emphasis on structural and logical defects.
+This benchmark combination covers diverse anomaly patterns and reasoning demands, providing a rigorous testbed for the proposed unified paradigm.

-\textbf{Evaluation Metrics. } For anomaly detection, to evaluate the impact of the threshold on robust detection results, we calculate threshold-dependent metrics such as F1-score and accuracy at both the pixel and image levels.
-We follow the approach outlined in Anomalib \cite{akcay2022anomalib}, where the threshold is optimized to maximize the harmonic mean of pixel-level and image-level across the entire dataset.
-Both pixel-level and image-level metrics are then computed using the same threshold.
-Note that OmniAD does not require threshold selection and all experimental results are obtained without any cost for threshold selection.
-For anomaly understanding, we calculate the accuracy of correct selections.